okayatalay/easyOrm/README.md

 Xml file based on 4 main tags.
 They are below<br>
 <code>tables</code> We define all tables in this section<br>
-<code>initialize</code> Same tables should be initialize when they are created.
+<code>initialize</code> Some tables should be initialize when they are created.
 So, to make this action, developers use this section.
 This section only runs after tables are created.
 <br><code>queries</code> Developers must define their all queries in this section.
 Every Query must have unique name.
 <br><code>upgrades</code>Day after day, We need to upgrade the database, Main Section <code>easyORM</code> must have version attribute.
 When this
 attribute is increased, this section operations will be performed under onUpgrade method which is provided by SqLite.